 With Jus, Pasthyme’s fans wouldn’t have to wait until Sunday for a taste of what Vo calls her “real, raw, uncensored flavours,” nor will they be resigned to the one dish on offer — though, for regulars, that format has become a large part of the fun.
-The menu would still need to be short though, featuring two to three soups, a few appetizers, and, of course, her raved-over chilli crisp.
-Vo says: “It’s not like, ‘Hey, make me an avocado toast and it’s done.
+The menu would still need to be short, though, featuring two to three soups, a few appetizers, and her raved-over chilli crisp.
+Vo says: “It’s not like, ‘Hey, make me an avocado toast, and it’s done.
 No, it takes time to make a soup.
 Like, it takes several days.”

-Currently managing a dental clinic full-time, Vo says her end goal is to some day own a restaurant — an idea that’s been buoyed by the success of the Instagram business she started in the early days of the pandemic.
+Currently managing a dental clinic full-time, Vo says her end goal is to someday own a restaurant — an idea buoyed by the success of the Instagram business she started in the early days of the pandemic.
 “It’s been growing exponentially ever since,” she says.
 “But I’ll be honest with you.
 A lot of people in the restaurant industry right now are not encouraging me to go in that field, mainly because the pandemic happened.”
-A model like Jus’s would offer her the opportunity to test the waters under less pressure.
+A model like Jus’ would offer her the opportunity to test the waters under less pressure.

-With a pop-up at Jus, Vo and her mom would be able to do so on a more steady cadence, referring to Lin for guidance, but also supporting her in the launch of this unconventional second venture.
+With a pop-up at Jus, Vo and her mom could do so on a more steady cadence, referring to Lin for guidance and supporting her in the launch of this unconventional second venture.
 “We’re always encouraging each other a hundred percent because, look, we’re both Asian women, and we’re both trying to have a positive impact on this industry —maybe even in the city,” she says.